Mursalmkakar/Mursalmkakar.github.io/docs/index.md

 As you zoom out also allowing the sorrounding areas of San Francisco to be displayed, you see that the top 3 districts (Ingleside, Mission & Bayview) are located in the center/center-right side of San Francisco.
 Initially, one might think that this also translates to more civilized areas naturally leading to more vehicle thefts.
 However, as you examine the demographics of the different districts, neither Ingleside, Mission or Bayview seem to have significant larger populations than others.
 More interestingly, both Mission and Bayview are among the districts with the highest poverty rate (>10%) possibly placing these areas aming the ones with the highest crime rates [1].
 This may very well be one of the main reasons for these being in the top 3 district with most vehicle thefts as higher poverty levels typically leads to more crime occurences in society.

-### References:
-[1] Tsai, J. (2022). *One in three homes in this San Francisco neighborhood lives below the poverty line*.
-The San Francisco Standard.
-URL: *https://sfstandard.com/2022/12/08/san-francisco-neighborhood-new-census-data-maps/*

 # Diving into 2005 to 2006 numbers
 <iframe src="plot_of_2005.html" width="800" height="600"></iframe>
 <iframe src="plot_of_2006.html" width="800" height="600"></iframe>